lightphos/cellula/readme.md

 ### Packaging
 ### Replication

 ## Nucleus

-Contains all the information
+Contains all the information - the dna

+## DNA

+Sets of code

+Code assembly and deployment that behaves similar to living cells.

+Cell nucleus is all the code (as in DNA).

+Cell system that interprets and runs the code, cloning and deploying automatically.

+## Code

+Including cell, nucleus
+Perhaps also the blueprint...

 ### Blueprint
 Master code directs all things within the nucleus